 The new capabilities also provide anomaly detection and problem causation determination based on Dynatrace’s AI engine, to augment the metrics that are natively provided in Google Cloud by Stackdriver.
 As a result, businesses can gain a holistic understanding of the health of their increasingly complex IT environment more easily.

-“GCP is becoming an integral part of enterprise cloud strategies, with adoption increasing 100 percent year-over-year.
+“GCP is becoming an integral part of cloud strategies, with adoption increasing 100 percent year-over-year.
 We’re seeing this growth within our customer base, driven largely in part by the increase in Kubernetes and Cloud Native Computing Foundation projects,” said Alois Reitbauer, VP, Chief Technology Strategist, Dynatrace.
 “But as businesses migrate to these platforms, they’re faced with extremely complex, distributed environments that are challenging to monitor.
 We are unique in our ability to cater to both cloud-native stacks, and traditional hybrid cloud stacks, providing a single all-in-one platform with precise AI-assisted answers.”

 With this announcement Dynatrace extends its automated support to all major cloud environments, including GCP, Microsoft Azure, AWS, Red Hat OpenShift, Pivotal Cloud Foundry and all other leading cloud and container technologies.